Contact us for Reservation

 "Monmo" Kyoto cuisine that has lasted for 100 years

-Honke Tankuma's "monmo" Kyoto cuisine has been preserved for 100 years since its establishment.
+The "Monmo" Kyoto cuisine of Honke Tankuma restaurant, which has been preserved for 100 years since its establishment.

 "Monmo" means "as it is" in Kyoto.

-The refined techniques and sensibility inherited from the first generation that cannot be misrepresented in any way.
+The refined techniques and sensibility inherited from the founder that cannot be achieved without faithful adherance.

-Please enjoy the "monmo" taste of Kyoto's four seasons, created from carefully-selected ingredients.
+Please enjoy the "Monmo" taste of four seasons of Kyoto, derived from carefully-selected ingredients.

 Presenting The Moment For Today